cjddmut/Unity-2D-Platformer-Controller/README.md

 **Allow Direction Change In Air** - If true, then the motor's x velocity can be changed while in air.
 If false, then the motor's x velocity cannot be changed when in the air.

-**Horizontal Air Speed** - Maximum speed the motor will move horizontally while in the air.
+**Air Speed** - Maximum speed the motor will move horizontally while in the air.

 **Time to Air Speed** - The time, in seconds, it will take to reach air speed.
 This is used to calculate acceleration.

 **Air Stop Distance** - If at full air speed, how far will the motor 'skid' to a stop.

-**Max Fall Speed** - Maximum fall speed (only y axis when negative).
+**Fall Speed** - Maximum fall speed (only y axis when negative).

 **Gravity Multiplier** - Gravity multiplier to the Physics2D.gravity setting.
 Works like RigidBody2D's gravityScale.

-**Max Fast Fall Speed** - Maximum fall speed when falling fast.
+**Fast Fall Speed** - Maximum fall speed when falling fast.

 **Fast Fall Gravity Multiplier** - Gravity multiplier when falling fast.

+### Jumping ###

+**Jump Height** - The height, in Unity units, that the motor will jump to.

+**Extra Jump Height** - If the motor is informed that the jump is held then this is the additional height the character will jump.

+**Air Jumps Allowed** - This sets the number of air jumps the character is allowed to perform.
+Setting it to 0 will disable air jumping altogether.

+**Jump Window When Falling** - The time in seconds that a jump will be allowed after it become invalid.
+This would be like allowing a jump even though the player has technically walked off the edge.
+Setting this to a low value (such as 0.1) can feel like a better experience for the player.
+If undesired then just set to 0.

+**Jump Window When Activated** - How long the motor should remember that Jump() was called and activate a jump if it becomes valid in that time.
+This means that a player could press jump before they actually hit the ground and the motor will allow it to occur.

 ### Slopes ###

-**Check for Slopes** - Should the motor check for slopes?
+**Enable Slopes** - Should the motor check for slopes?
 If there aren't any slopes to walk/up down or slide down then uncheck this.
 The motor will be more efficient.

-**Angle (Degree) Allowed** - This is the degree of the slope the motor can walk on.
+**Angle (Degrees) Allowed For Moving** - This is the degree of the slope the motor can walk on.
 0 means only on flat ground where as 50 would mean any slope up to and including 50 degrees.

 **Change Speed on Slopes** - Should the motor slow down on steeper slopes.
 The speed is based off of Max Ground Speed and the angle of the slope.
 If false then the motor always moves at Max Ground Speed on any allowed slope.